lillieharlow/Bloggy-API/README.md

 - Create, update, delete profile page

-- View, create and delete comments on their own posts
+- Delete comments on their posts